nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_testing.rst

          +CEREG: 1,"107E","00B02C03",7

    #.
 Start GPS with GPS fix data and geographic position latitude/longitude and time, and observe the output.
-      Note that the TTFF printed in the AT response is from then time when AT#XGPS was issued.
+      Note that the TTFF printed in the AT response is from the time when AT#XGPS was issued.
       For A-GPS, this includes the SUPL injection time.

       .. parsed-literal::